CleyFaye/boilerplate/README.md

 file names.
 Defaults to `.html`.
 It also supports an `options` property passed as-is to grunt-contrib-pug.
 Most notably, `options.data` can be set here to provide data to the templates.

+It is possible to setup a property named `dynamicData` on the pug config object.
+This property must be a function that returns a promise.
+The result of that promise will be merged into the data object passed to pug, allowing data to be updated with asynchronous sources at build time.

 ### Image files